thomasXwang/thomasxwang.github.io/content/authors/admin/_index.md

 ## About Me

 I am a third-year CS PhD student in the MLIA team, at Sorbonne Université.
-I am exploring links between dynamical systems and deep learning, under the supervision of <a href="http://www-connex.lip6.fr/~gallinar/gallinari/pmwiki.php">Pr.
+I am exploring links between dynamical systems and deep learning, under the supervision of <a href="https://pages.isir.upmc.fr/gallinari/">Pr.
 Patrick Gallinari</a> and <a href="https://www.isir.upmc.fr/personnel/baskiotis/">Assoc.
-Prof. Nicolas Baskiotis.
+Prof. Nicolas Baskiotis</a>.